strimzi/governance/GOVERNANCE.md

 #### Github Project Administration

-Owners of components which have their own GitHub repository will get "Write" rights for given GitHub repository and will be able to merge approved PRs.
+Owners of components which have their own GitHub repository will get "Write" rights for that GitHub repository and will be able to merge approved PRs.
 Owners will not get "Admin" rights on any Strimzi GitHub repositories.

 ## Voting